jidanni/locale-switcher/README.md

 ## ❓ What does it do?

-When a locale chosen the following thinks will be adjusted:
+When a locale chosen the following things will be adjusted:

 - `navigator.language`
 - `navigator.languages`